 GIC 360.
 Topics in Global and Intercultural Studies.
 (3; maximum 6)

 Examines specific topics through frameworks of global and intercultural studies.

 Prerequisites: 32 credit hours or more.

-This course utilizes critical sociology (intersectionality, critical race, and post-colonial theory) to investigate how race and socialo structures interact over time both within the U.S. and globally.
-Specifically the course examines the theories, research and policy associated with insersectional identities of race, class, gender, place and context.
-Finally, it investigates the role of intersectionality in (re)producing producing systems of inequality, prevelege,and how they can be transformed.
+Utilizes critical sociology (intersectionality, critical race, and post-colonial theory) to investigate how race and social structures interact over time both within the U.S. and globally.
+Specifically the course examines the theories, research and policy associated with intersectional identities of race, class, gender, place and context.
+Finally, it investigates the role of intersectionality in (re)producing systems of inequality, privilege, and how they can be transformed.
+IIIB, IC.